 The Selinari Monastery was constructed between 961 and 1204 during the Second Byzantine period.
 However, pirates burned it down in 1538.
 As per tradition, a monk from Rhodes, whose name was Nikolaos, discovered an icon of Agios Georgios on the site and decided to build a small church.
 He lived and died in a rock he carved near the summit of Anavlochos, on the east side of the gorge, where a big cross has now been placed.

-According to rumors, whoever passed by Selinary monastery and did not stop to lit up a candle would most likely have an accident on the highway.
+According to rumours, whoever passed by Selinary monastery and did not stop to lit up a candle would most likely have an accident on the highway.
 You need to first say a little prayer before bidding farewell for good luck.

 Today, you can find the Monastery dedicated to Agios Georgios, as well as two more temples devoted to the Epiphany and the Resurrection in the vicinity.
 The monastery is situated between Heraklion and Agios Nikolaos, with a view of Malia Bay.
 As such, it gives visitors the opportunity to enjoy the natural surroundings of the area.